cynthiaeddy/action-network/README.md

 Your browser will automatically launch the app to its home page.

-You can shut down the server by typing Control C in the terminal window where it is running.

 ## Built with
 • Javascript <br/>
 • CSS <br/>